felipecao/pact-sample/README.md

         def statusEndpointPact = new PactBuilder()

         statusEndpointPact {
-            serviceConsumer "Status CLI" 	          // Define the service consumer by name hasPactWith "Status Endpoint"           // Define the service provider that the consumer has a pact with port 1234                               // The port number for the service.
+            serviceConsumer "StatusCLI" 	          // Define the service consumer by name hasPactWith "StatusEndpoint"            // Define the service provider that the consumer has a pact with port 1234                               // The port number for the service.
 It is optional, leave it out to use a random one

             given('status endpoint is up')